Overwatch Director Speaks Out Against Console Mouse/keyboard Adapters

 Aren't people playing for fun anymore?
 (Score:2)

 This guy is a complet4e moron!
-(Score:2)
+(Score:1)

 "We have lobbied and will continue to lobby for first-party console manufacturers to either disallow mouse and keyboard and input conversion devices or openly and easily support mouse and keyboard for all players"